junwatu/junwatu/README.md

 **Articard** is an art history card web application.

-> This app build with MERN stack and Redis as cache.
+> This app build with MERN stack, Redis as cache and Microservices in mind.

 <br/>